 Hot traffic is made of customers that are ready to buy—and ready to buy MORE!

 These customers have purchased in the past, they were satisfied with their purchase and they are ready to purchase again.
 Once a customer has entered the “hot traffic” state, they’ve gotten to know your company and they trust you.
 They know that you provide quality, and they are willing to put faith (in the form of a bigger budget) in you.

 Hot traffic is where smart marketers focus their high-ticket offers since these customers are willing to pay for those products or services.

 Cold Traffic Offers

-Now that you have a better understanding of what cold traffic is, let’s look at some examples of cold traffic offers that will help to drive customers to your business…
+Now that you have a better understanding of what cold traffic is, let’s look at some examples of cold traffic offers and cold content that will help to drive customers to your business…

 1. Blog Posts